Beechwood Park School A GSG School

 What The Good Schools Guide saysClassrooms vary from bright and modern in the junior school to more formal learning spaces for older children.
 Regency library was advertised as a wow factor by our young guides.
 Perhaps a little over-hyped (though we admired their enthusiasm) but it is well-stocked with antique books as well as a broad selection of children’s literature.
 In the generous music block...

 Since September 2015, Edward Balfour, previously head of Northbourne Park School in Kent.
 Studied education at Homerton College Cambridge; has taught English and drama at RGS Worcester and English at Whitgift, and been head of drama and housemaster at Bradfield College.
 Married with three young children.

-The school has a Montessori nursery on a separate site.
+The school has a nursery (Woodlands Nursery) which has recently moved to new purpose-built premises on the main school site.
 All children above nursery age are assessed before entry.
-For reception children, expect informal assessment (school stresses this isn’t about ability
+For reception...

 Special Education Needs

 The school has some learning support provision run by one full-time and two part time members of staff.
 The staff are responsible for assessing and identifying children throughout the school who might not be achieving their potential or who are finding some aspects of the curriculum difficult.
 In order to help these children the staff offer advice to the teachers on how to make provision for them and in some cases will teach pupils individually or in small groups for between one and four short sessions per week.
 The staff also provide in-class support, particularly in the Junior Department.

 |CReSTeD registered for Dyslexia|

 |Has an entry in the Autism Services Directory|

 |MLD - Moderate Learning Difficulty|